Rid of Me

-Rid of Me is the second studio album by English singer-songwriter and musician PJ Harvey.
-It was released by Island Records in May 1993, approximately one year after the release of her critically acclaimed debut album Dry.
+Rid of Me is the second studio album by the English singer-songwriter PJ Harvey, released on 26 April 1993 by Island Records, approximately one year after the release of her critically acclaimed debut studio album Dry (1992).
 It marked a departure from Harvey's previous songwriting, being more raw and aggressive than its predecessor.

-The songs on Rid of Me were performed by Harvey's eponymous trio, consisting of Harvey on guitar and vocals, Rob Ellis on drums and background vocals, and Steve Vaughan on bass.
+The songs on Rid of Me were performed by Harvey's eponymous trio, consisting of Harvey on guitar and vocals, Rob Ellis on drums and backing vocals, and Steve Vaughan on bass guitar.
 Most of the songs on the album were recorded by Steve Albini, and it was the last album they recorded as a trio before disbanding in late 1993.
-Rid of Me was met with critical acclaim, and is cited as one of the greatest albums of all time, ranking at number 153 on the 2020 version of Rolling Stone's 500 Greatest Albums of All Time (up from 406 on the list's previous edition).
+Rid of Me was met with critical acclaim, and is widely regarded as one of the greatest albums of the 1990s and of all time, ranking at number 153 on the 2020 version of Rolling Stone's 500 Greatest Albums of All Time (up from 406 on the list's previous edition).

 Background and history

-Harvey's first two albums were recorded in quick succession and their histories intertwine.
+Harvey's first two studio albums were recorded in quick succession and their histories intertwine.
 In October 1991, she released her debut single "Dress".
-She signed with indie record label Too Pure and relocated to London with her bandmates.
+She signed a recording contract with indie record label Too Pure and relocated to London with her bandmates.
 Almost immediately after the single's release, she began to receive serious positive attention from music critics in both the UK and United States.
 This led to several major record labels vying to sign her.
 Harvey was initially reluctant to sign to a major label fearing she might lose artistic control of her music, but eventually decided to sign with Island Records in February 1992.
-A month later, Too Pure released her debut album Dry, containing both "Dress" and "Sheela-Na-Gig", her second single.
+A month later, Too Pure released her debut studio album Dry, containing both "Dress" and "Sheela-Na-Gig", her second single.
 Island would later distribute Dry under its Indigo imprint.

 The band toured extensively in the UK and US to support Dry.
 Harvey turned down an offer to play the Lollapalooza festival in the summer of 1992, but did play the Reading Festival that August.
 By this time, non-stop touring had begun to take its toll on Harvey's health.
 She suffered from what has been described as a nervous breakdown, brought on by a number of factors including exhaustion, poor eating habits, and the break-up of a relationship.
 Making matters worse, Central Saint Martins College of Art and Design, where she had been accepted for study, refused to hold her place for her any longer.
 She left her London apartment and retreated to her native Dorset.
 While recuperating in October 1992, she worked on the songs that would appear on Rid of Me.